Tips for how to get rid of strawberry legs this spring!Posted on March 29, 2022 Written by: 100% PURE ®

 Much like the “chicken skin” or “lobster skin” metaphors, “strawberry legs” draw a comparison between skin texture and fruit.
 As the name suggests, skin afflicted by these bumps (most commonly on the legs) will resemble the seeded skin of a strawberry.
 Your skin could appear with small, dark spots and/or red dots.

+The first step in determining how to get rid of strawberry legs is to define what they are.
 This seed-like skin is actually a market of pores and hair follicles that have been clogged with dirt, bacteria, dead skin, or oil.
 If they’re raised or inflamed, it may indicate another condition.
 Otherwise, strawberry legs are just clogged ol’ follicles and can be prevented with a few tweaks to your skin care routine.

 Strawberry legs are not a specific condition but an umbrella term for a variety of symptoms.
 It can be caused by several different skin issues.
 When clogged pores or hair follicles – aka comedones – are closed, they’re called blackheads and create the appearance of strawberry skin.

+When you’re looking into how to get rid of strawberry legs, it may start with how you shave your legs.
 Shaving your legs opens the comedones to the air.
 Once air mixes with the oil inside, it oxidizes and turns black.
 Shaving with a dull razor can lead to razor burn, which can appear as strawberry legs.
 However, using an old razor or dry shaving can cause folliculitis or infected hair follicles.

 If you have dry skin, you’re at a higher risk of developing razor burn or irritation (which could lead to folliculitis, too).
 If your skin appears as goosebumps, it’s not “chicken skin” but rather keratosis pilaris, a benign skin condition that causes tiny red bumps that can resemble strawberry skin.

 Strawberry legs are nothing to be embarrassed about, and are actually very common.
 With a few changes to your shower routine, you can be on your way to smooth, baby-soft skin.
+Let’s take a look at how to get rid of strawberry legs.

 Experiencing strawberry legs does not usually involve a trip to the doctor.
 The condition is relatively common and, depending on the cause and severity of it, strawberry legs can be treated at home.
+Let’s look at how to get rid of strawberry legs once and for all!

 #1.
 Use new razors